-- Estimates are based on interviews conducted when passengers end their visit.
-Therefore any visits commencing in the reported year but not completed until later are not included in estimates for the reported year. - Spending associated with visits includes anything spent before, during and after the trip. - Parts of the report refer to countries visited abroad.
-It should be noted that if a UK resident visited more than one country on a trip abroad, the country recorded as visited in this publication is the country that was visited for the longest period. - Following Croatia joining the European Union on 1st July 2013, the categories representing 'Europe' and the 'European Union' have been been updated to incorporate Croatia as a member of the European Union and to clarify the membership of the different groupings.
-Please see 'Background Notes: Geographical areas' for more information.
+- the sample profile and responses are calibrated to international passenger traffic for the reporting period - estimates are based on interviews conducted when passengers end their visit, so any visits commencing in the reported year but not completed until later are not included in estimates for the reported year - spending associated with visits includes anything spent before, during and after the trip. - parts of the report refer to countries visited abroad; note that if a UK resident visited more than 1 country on a trip abroad, the country recorded as visited in this publication is the country that was visited for the longest period - following Croatia joining the European Union on 1 July 2013, the categories representing "Europe" and the "European Union" have been updated to incorporate Croatia as a member of the European Union and to clarify the membership of the different groupings. ('Background notes: geographical areas' has more information

-4. Data tables associated with this report
+5. Data tables associated with this report